bunkerity/bunkerweb/docs/troubleshooting.md

 ## Logs

-When troubleshooting, the logs are your best friends.
+When troubleshooting, logs are your best friends.
 We try our best to provide user-friendly logs to help you understand what's happening.

 Please note that you can set `LOG_LEVEL` setting to `info` (default : `notice`) to increase the verbosity of BunkerWeb.

-Here is how you can access the logs depending on your integration :
+Here is how you can access the logs, depending on your integration :

 === "Docker"

     !!! tip "List containers"
-    	To list the running containers you can use the following command :
+    	To list the running containers, you can use the following command :
     	```shell
     	docker ps
     	```